thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ## HTTP layer choice

-This architectures operates solely at the HTTP layer.
+This architecture operates solely at the HTTP layer.
 It allows signatures to be generated and verified without modifying the transport layer or TLS stack.
 It enables flexible deployment across proxies, gateways, and origin servers, and aligns